Ray Mancini: Match against Duk Koo Kim

-Later matches
+Later title defenses

-Mancini began the process of getting his life back together by once again putting on boxing gloves.
-He went to Italy to face British champion George Feeney, where he won a 10-round decision.

-He defended his title two more times.
-First, on September 15, 1983, he beat Peruvian challenger Orlando Romero by a knockout in nine rounds at Madison Square Garden to achieve a lifelong dream of fighting in that building, and then after a November 25 tune-up bout in which he defeated Johnny Torres by first-round knockout in his return to the Caesar's Palace hotel in Las Vegas, in January 1984, in a bout with former world champion Bobby Chacon, which was broadcast on HBO, Mancini defeated Chacon when referee Richard Steele stopped the fight in the third round with blood dripping from Chacon's left eye at Reno, Nevada.
+Following Kim's death, Mancini took a brief hiatus, canceling a planned title defense scheduled for the following month against Roberto Elizondo in Italy.
+He returned to boxing in early February 1983, defeating George Feeney in a non-title bout held in Italy.

+Mancini's next title defense took place in Madison Square Garden on September 15, 1983 against Orlando Romero, which Mancini won via ninth-round knockout.
+His final successful defense came against two-division world champion Bobby Chacon on January 14, 1984.
+Mancini dominated Chacon before knocking him out in the third-round in what would prove to be the final victory of his professional career.

+Fights against Livingstone Bramble

 In June 1984, Mancini, still recovering from the emotional trauma of Kim's death, fought Livingstone Bramble to defend his title in Buffalo, New York.
 This time however, Mancini came out on the losing end, defeated after 14 rounds.
 Mancini lost the title, but not before a fierce effort that resulted in an overnight stay at Millard Fillmore Hospital and 71 stitches around one eye.

 Mancini returned to the ring twice to attempt to regain his world title.
 In a rematch with Bramble, Mancini lost the fight by one point on all three judges' scorecards in a 15-round decision.
 His next attempt came in March 1989, when he lost to Héctor 'Macho' Camacho in a split decision, Mancini had one final fight in April 1992, against former lightweight champion Greg Haugen.
 Mancini lost when referee Mills Lane stopped the fight in the seventh round.